uweschmitt/emzed/website/installation.rst

 For installing *eMZed* on Windows please follow **carefully** the stepwise instructions:

 1. Install *Python XY* from http://www.pythonxy.com.
+We recommend version *2.7.2.1*.

     This is a Python
     distribution targetting scientific computing with Python.
 It contains the